Yuppiechef/cqrs-server/doc/intro.md

 Onyx is a masterless distributed computation system.
 Effectively becoming the glue of the system and managing connections between the components.

-It directs an arbitrary number of peers and allows the cqrs-server to scale out by simply adding new nodes.
-The configuration is also incredibly flexible, making it simple to replace Kafka with another queueing mechanism or introduce more complex batch jobs.
+It directs an arbitrary number of peers and allows the cqrs-server to scale out by adding new nodes.
+The configuration is also flexible.
+It's simple to replace Kafka with another queueing mechanism or introduce more complex batch jobs.

 The nature of Onyx is that it's a distributed system.
-We have to assume that duplicate Commands and Events will be processed so we need to ensure that side-effecting changes are made idempotently.
-This is achieved in _cqrs-server_ by doing a few things under the hood:
+Thus, we have to assume that duplicate Commands and Events will process.
+We need to ensure that side-effecting changes are idempotent. _cqrs-server_ achieves this by doing a few things under the hood:

  - Attach a uuid to the command before sending it into the queue
  - Attach a current basis-t of the datomic database value as at command generation
- - Derive uuids for the events based on the command uuid (v5 uuids) so that the event uuids are fully deterministic
+ - Derive uuids for the events based on the command uuid (v5 uuids) so that the event uuids are deterministic
  - Ensure that the event store takes care of duplicate event writes
  - Ensure that the aggregate store treats duplicate event transactions as no-ops